-Chromosomal abnormalities are the type of genetic disorders caused due to the change in many chromosomes or the abnormal arrangement of the chromosomes.
+Chromosomal abnormalities are the type of genetic disorders caused due to the change in one or many chromosomes or the abnormal arrangement of the chromosomes.
 There are different types of chromosomal abnormalities as follows:

 - Aneuploidy – It is a condition in which there is a loss or gain of chromosomes due to abnormal segregation of genes during cell division.
 It can lead to monosomy, trisomy, tetrasomy, etc.